-For those of you who don’t know, acrylic yarns do not breathe, and they certainly are not absorbent or fast-drying.
-So they aren’t the kind of material you want to sweat in.
+Acrylic yarns do not breathe, and aren’t the kind of material you want to sweat in.
 All I’m sayin’ is, crochet yourself an acrylic bikini and prepare for your boobs to suffocate.

-According to the Cotton Australia website, cotton can absorb up to 27 times its own weight in water, and the fibers actually become stronger when wet.
+Cotton can absorb up to 27 times its own weight in water, and the fibers actually become stronger when wet.
 Cotton’s thermal conductivity keeps the body warm in winter and cool in summer – in addition to its unique fiber structure that allows ventilation of air.
 Sounds like good bikini material to me.

 I hodge-podged this crocheted bikini top together using recycled cotton sweater yarn and some really tight half doubles.
 The cup design comes from this wonderful, free bikini halter top pattern from Melissa Bjerregaard on Ravelry.

-However, I didn’t really feel like messing with pineapple lace for this one, pretty as it may be.
-I designed my own edging for the cups.
+However, I decided to design my own edging for the cups.
 The following is more of a pattern recipe than a pattern.
 I used a lot of different techniques to make this, so for easy searching I have linked to any instructional material BOTH in the pattern AND in the following list.

 Pineapple Lace summer halter neck top by Melissa Bjerregaard

 Everything You Need to Know to Start Recycling Sweater Yarn by Morale Fiber